 On hold due to COVID-19.
 Will resume as soon as it is safe to do so.

-Stigma has been a major obstacle in combatting HIV since the beginning of the epidemic.
+Stigma has been a major obstacle in combating HIV since the beginning of the epidemic.
 The communities in the United States disproportionately impacted by HIV are those historically impacted by other types of stigma based on factors such as race/ethnicity, sexual orientation, gender identity, age, and socio-economic status.

 A comprehensive response to stigma is needed in order to impact current health disparities and improve engagement at all levels of HIV treatment and care.